Welcome to the YorkieTalk.com Forums Community - the community for Yorkshire Terriers. |

 Oh, great.
 Texas has 150 pairs of birds.
 Alaska has 75,000.
 Fortunately there's no good reason for them to hang out in the big city where I live.
 Of course, there's probably no good reason for them to be hanging out in the backyard of a Texas home either.

 Mike ~ Doting Dad to Eddie, Jillie, Lucy (RIP), Rusty (RIP) and Jack (RIP).
-Join us for the 2017 YT Valentine's Day Ball
+Check us out on YouTube

 Mojo, LilyGrace & Me

 Soooo sad!
 I always worry about the birds, snakes, etc....I couldn't imagine letting Mojo & LilyGrace outside by themselves!!!

 Love my little flowers

 Join Date: Aug 2008